AskTonyTaylor/azure-finops-guardrails/README.md

 > “Where is our cloud spend actually going?”

-The problem wasn’t that costs were unavailable, Azure Cost Management existed.
+The problem wasn’t that costs were unavailable; Azure Cost Management existed.
 The problem was that **costs were not attributable**.

 Resources existed across regions and services, but: